 The Dutch online Natural Capital Atlas offers hundreds of maps that portray ecosystem services in the Netherlands.
-The Ministry of Infrastructure and the Environment, initiator of the Atlas, wants to further develop the website with users.
-We guided a consultation process with municipalities and companies to identify their needs, and wishes.
-Results are a crystal clear list of directly implementable recommendations for accessibility, categorization, expanded data needs, interactivity and functionality.
-Download the report (in Dutch) with our findings at the bottom of the page.
+The Ministry of Infrastructure and the Environment, initiator of the Atlas, wants to develop the website with users further.
+We guided a consultation process with municipalities and companies to identify their needs and wishes.
+Results list implementable recommendations for accessibility, categorization, expanded data needs, interactivity, and functionality.

 Citizens, companies, and governments will increasingly start working on nature-based solutions over the coming year.
 This situation will require open access to data and a symbiotically developed vision of nature and the economy.
 That offers a perfect breeding ground for the Natural Capital Atlas.